AlexandraSloan3/KAN-research-prep/README.md

 # kan-research-prep

 Prep study notes for an independent research project on KAN (Kolmogorov-Arnold Networks).
-Contents are scanned handwritten notes from coursework, organized by subject and lecture.
+Contents are handwritten notes from coursework, organized by subject and lecture.

 ## Study Notes